How likely are you to figure that an abscess behind the eye could have anything to do with what goes into the mouth?

 Until one day when she yelped when she tried to open her mouth.

-Her dad, knowing about Lola’s habit of chewing sticks and roses, took her to a veterinarian right away.
+Knowing about Lola’s habit of chewing sticks and roses, her dad took her to a veterinarian immediately.

 At the veterinarian